Building trusting relationships among key players that spur the movement of ideas into action in an agile manner for the Arewa region.

 Northern Nigeria was an autonomous division within Nigeria, distinctly different from the southern part of the country, with independent customs, foreign relations and security structures.
-In 1962 it acquired the territory of the British Northern Cameroons, which voted to become a province within Northern Nigeria.
+In 1962 it acquired the territory of the British Northern Cameroon, which voted to become a province within Northern Nigeria.

 In 1967, Northern Nigeria was divided into the North-Eastern State, North-Western State, Kano State, Kaduna State, Kwara State, and the Benue-Plateau State, each with its own Governor.

 The ancient culture of Nok dominated most of what is now Northern Nigeria in prehistoric times, its legacy in the form of terracotta statues and megaliths have been discovered in Sokoto, Kano, Birinin Kudu, Nok and Zaria.
-The Kwatarkwashi culture, a variant of the Nok culture centred mostly around Zamfara in Sokoto State is thought by some to be the same or an offshoot of the Nok.
+The Kwatarkwashi culture, a variant of the Nok culture centred mostly around Zamfara and Sokoto States; and is thought by some to be the same or an offshoot of the Nok.
 Fourteen Kingdoms unified the diverse lore and heritage of Northern Nigeria into a cohesive ethno-historical system.
 Seven of these Kingdoms developed from the Kabara legacy of the Hausa people.
-In the 9th century as vibrant trading centers competing with Kanem-Bornu and Mali slowly developed in the Central Sudan, a collection of Kingdoms merged dominating the great savannah plains of Hausaland, their primary exports were leather, gold, cloth, salt, kola nuts, animal hides, and henna.
-The Seven Hausa states included:
+In the 9th century as vibrant trading centers competing with Kanem-Bornu and Mali slowly developed in the Central Sudan, a collection of Kingdoms merged, dominating the great savannah plains of the Hausa land, their primary exports were leather, gold, cloth, salt, kola nuts, animal hides, and henna.

-• Daura, ? - 1806
+1. Daura, ? - 1806

-• Kano, 998 - 1807
+2. Kano, 998 - 1807

-• Katsina, c.
+3. Katsina, c.
 1400 - 1805

-• Zazzau (Zaria), c.
+4. Zazzau (Zaria), c.
 1200 - 1808

-• Gobir, ? - 1808
+5. Gobir, ? - 1808

-• Rano
+6. Rano

-• Biram, c.
+7. Biram, c.
 1100 - 1805

-Bayajidda.
-Thus they are called the Banza Bakwai, meaning Bastard Seven.
+The growth and conquest of the "Hausa Bakwai" resulted in the founding of additional states with rulers tracing their lineage to a concubine of the Hausa founding father, Bayajidda.
+Thus they are called the "Banza Bakwai", meaning Bastard Seven.
 The Banza Bakwai adopted many of the customs and institutions of the Hausa Bakwai but were considered unsanctioned or copy-cat kingdoms by non-Hausa people.
 These states include:

-• Zamfara
+1. Zamfara

-• Kebbi
+2. Kebbi

-• Yauri (also called Yawuri)
+3. Yauri (also called Yawuri)

-• Kwararafa (a Jukun state)
+5. Kwararafa (a Jukun state)

-• Nupe (of the Nupe people)
+6. Nupe (of the Nupe people)

-• Ilorin (a Yoruba city)
+7. Ilorin (a Yoruba city)

 Fulani Empire and Bornu Empire - Usuman dan Fodio, the 18th century revolutionary and a social, religious and political reformer finally united the 7 Hausa States with newly created provinces into the Sokoto Caliphate.
 The Sokoto Caliphate was under the overall authority of the Commander of the Faithful.
 Under Dan Fodio, the Empire was bicephalous and divided into two territories each controlled by an appointed vizier.
 Each of the territories was further divided into autonomous Emirates under mainly hereditary local Emirs.
 The Bornu Empire was initially absorbed into the Sokoto Caliphate of Usman dan Fodio, but broke away a few years later.

-Colonisation - Initially, the British involvement in Northern Nigeria was predominantly trade-related, and revolved around the expansion of the Royal Niger Company, whose interior territories spread north from about where the Niger River and Benue River joined at Lokoja the Mount Patti hill.
+Colonisation - Initially, the British involvement in Northern Nigeria was predominantly trade-related, and revolved around the expansion of the Royal Niger Company, whose interior territories spread north from about where the Niger River and Benue River joined at Lokoja, the Mount Patti hill.
 The Royal Niger Company's territory did not represent a direct threat to much the Sokoto Caliphate or the numerous states of Northern Nigeria.
 This changed, when Frederick Lugard and Taubman Goldie laid down an ambitious plan to pacify the Niger interior and unite it with the rest of the British Empire.

 Independence - Northern Nigeria gained self-government on 15 March 1957 with Sir Ahmadu Bello, the Sardauna of Sokoto as its first premier.
-The Northern Peoples’ Congress under Bello dominated parliament while the Northern Elements Progressive Union became the main opposition party.
+The Northern Peoples’ Congress under Bello dominated parliament while the Northern Elements Progressive Union becaming the main opposition party.
 In 1967, Northern Nigeria was disestablished by subdivision.

 Government and politics - The government of Northern Nigeria was modelled after the Westminster system.
 A premier acted as head of government and presided over the day-to-day affairs of government, while a Governor of Northern Nigeria acted as viceroy and as commander-in-chief of the constabulary.
 The lower house of parliament, called the House of Assembly was composed of elected representatives from the various provinces of the country.
 The Upper House of parliament, called the House of Chefs, was similar to the British House of Lords, composed of unelected emirs of the various Native Authority Councils of the nation's provinces.

 In 1967, the Federal Military Government of General Yakubu Gowon broke up the four regions that until then had constituted the Federation of Nigeria, creating twelve new states.
 Northern Nigeria was divided into the North-Eastern State, North-Western State, Kano State, Kaduna State, Kwara State, and the Benue-Plateau State, each with its own Governor and government.

 AREWA DEMOGRAPHIC PROFILES

 Demographic shifts will fuel the growth of new sectors, markets, and service lines: The ability of our diversity to build strength and unity is the power that will propel the organization and consequently, Arewa and the Nigerian industry, into new dimensions of performance.
-READ ON
+Read On>>

-Nigeria, Africa's most populous country, is composed of more than 250 ethnic groups; the most populous and politically influential are: Hausa and the Fulani 29%, Yoruba 21%, Igbo (Ibo) 18%, Ijaw 10%, Kanuri 4%, Nupe 3.0%, Ibibio 3.5%, Tiv 2.5% with Muslim 50%,
+Nigeria, Africa's most populous country, is composed of more than 250 ethnic groups; the most populous and politically influential are:

-Christian 40%, indigenous beliefs 10% having Age Structure as follows:
+With Muslim 50%, Christian 40%, indigenous beliefs 10% having Age Structure as follows:

 • 0-14 years old: -42.79% (male 40,744,956/female 38,870,303)